jdibenes/zcu102_two_cameras/README.md

 zcu102 two camera setup

 Main application captures an image from both cameras when one the 5 push buttons is pressed and stores the two images in the SD Card.
+Image format is 3840x2160 16 bits per pixel YUV 4:2:2 (Packed YUYV).

 Vivado 2017.4